 - The assessment takes place every three years with a strategic plan in place extending through to 2015. - Each of these cycles looks in depth at a major domain, to which two-thirds of testing time is devoted; the other domains provide a summary profile of skills.
-Major domains have been reading in 2000, mathematics in 2003 and science in 2006.
-In 2009, the major domain is again reading literacy.
+Major domains have been reading in 2000 and 2009, mathematics in 2003 and science in 2006.
+In 2012, the major domain is again mathematical literacy.